 - It may seem counterintuitive, but it can be safer to avoid riding on a sidewalk.
 Motorists do not expect to see cyclists on the sidewalks, so they don’t always look out for cyclists when they are backing out of a driveway or turning.
 There are also areas in Austin where the sidewalks come to a sudden end, potentially forcing you to ride out onto the road.
-These areas, in particular, can be dangerous, as motorists are not expecting to see you on the road all of the sudden.
+These areas, in particular, can be dangerous, as motorists are not expecting to see you on the road all of a sudden.

 - Always use proper hand signals when coming to a stop, making a turn, or changing lanes.